-Learn the skills and techniques required for personal survival at sea.
-This course is one of the components required to obtain an AMSA issued Certificate of Safety Training.
+Learn the skills and techniques required for Personal Survival at Sea.
+This course is one of the components required to obtain an AMSA issued Certificate of Safety Training (CoST), which is the minimum mandatory qualification required to serve on board vessels in international waters.

 Location - Cairns: Great Barrier Reef International Marine College, 55-61 Tingira Street, Portsmith